 Why You Wouldn't Survive A Zombie Apocalypse

 Each area of the United States has different pros and cons.
-Where you happen to be when the world ends has a great effect on your survival.
+Where you happen to be when the world ends has a significant effect on your survival.

 When actual danger is near, freezing wastes valuable time and allows danger to enact harm onto its victim.
 In the case of a zombie apocalypse, this could give an advantage to zombies in the few seconds it would take a paused person to react to the danger.